 The permit includes a narrative requirement to implement all BMPs for stormwater management that are typically applicable to a similar facility and construction site.
 The applicable BMPs are defined by the Department's Stormwater Management Manual for Western Washington.
 The Port will be using its CSMP for future development and BMP retrofits.
-New facilities in western Washington are now required to use the Stormwater Management Manual for Washington.
+New facilities in western Washington are now required to use the Stormwater Management Manual for Wastern Manual for Western Washington.